-The Maryland DNR Forest Service Fire Management Staff is offering the NWCG certified training courses S-130 - Wildland Firefighter; S-190 - Introduction to Wildland Fire Behavior; L-180 Human Factors on the Fireline and I-100 Introduction to ICS.
+The Maryland DNR Forest Service Fire Management Staff is offering the NWCG certified training courses S-130 - Wildland Firefighter; S-190 - Introduction to Wildland Fire Behavior; and L-180 Human Factors on the Fireline.

-(Pack) Test & RT-130 Annual Wildfire Refresher – REGISTRATION CLOSED
+- Work Capacity (Pack) Test & RT-130 Annual Wildfire Refresher – REGISTRATION is Now OPEN

 The Maryland DNR Forest Service Fire Management Staff is offering the NWCG certified training courses RT-130 – Annual Wildfire Safety Refresher and Pack Test.
 All wildland firefighters must pass the pack test and complete the refresher training to be red carded.

-The Mid-Atlantic Forest Fire Compact is hosting the seventh annual Mid-Atlantic Wildfire Training Academy June 2013.
+The Mid-Atlantic Forest Fire Compact annually sponsors the Mid-Atlantic Wildfire Training Academy.
 The Academy will offer a spectrum of classes in essential wildland firefighting skills, from basic to advanced levels.
-The classes will be held on the campus of West Virginia University in Morgantown, WV.
+The classes are held on the campus of West Virginia University in Morgantown, WV.
 For more information and registration: http://www.mawfta.com/

 Online Wildfire Training